 How hackers are finding an in

-Spurring the increase in ransomware attacks is ease of execution.
+Spurring the increase in ransomware attacks is the ease of execution.
 A primary attack vector for ransomware is among the most commonly used resources within today’s business setting: the email.
 Phishing scams, which plant the seed for the process of infiltrating a network, are a volume play.
 They hinge on a bet that someone out of the masses will make a false move and click away with no regard for consequences.
 That’s why it is imperative for businesses to educate their employees on how to spot some of the common characteristics of such attempts to avoid ransomware attacks altogether.

 Tips to combat the threats enabled from within: